Censure vote vs. Sri Lankan leader fails as crisis simmers

 “The next couple of months will be the most difficult ones of our lives,” he said.
 “I have no desire to hide the truth and to lie to the public.
 Although these facts are unpleasant and terrifying, this is the true situation.
 For a short period, our future will be even more difficult than the tough times that we have passed.”

-Attacks on peaceful protesters last week sparked countrywide violence that left nine people, including a lawmaker, dead and more than 200 wounded.
+Attacks by Rajapaksa supporters on peaceful protesters last week sparked countrywide violence that left nine people, including a lawmaker, dead and more than 200 wounded.
 Many homes of lawmakers and their supporters were burned down.

+Police on Tuesday arrested two governing party lawmakers for alleged involvement in the attacks.
+Police spokesman Nihal Thalduwa identified the lawmakers as Sanath Nishantha and Milan Jayathilaka.
+More than 600 people have also been arrested in connection with the violence against Rajapaksa supporters and destruction of their property, Thalduwa said.

 The motion accuses Rajapaksa, whose nickname is Gota, of being responsible for the economic crisis by introducing untimely tax cuts and prohibiting the use of chemical fertilizers, which resulted in crop failures.
 It also says the president used the COVID-19 pandemic for militarization and mismanaged it by promoting non-scientific solutions and making unfavorable deals for vaccines.